-- Actively promotes a diverse, inclusive, and equitable environment within the School of Medicine. - ii.
-Collaborates with the leadership of SGUSOM to establish an environment free of discriminatory behavior and harassment of all students and free of retaliation for filing complaints of discrimination. - Develops programs/activities designed to raise awareness of and educate the SGUSOM community about topics and issues related to diversity, equity, and inclusion. - b.
-Adopting this Diversity and Inclusion Policy to guide all efforts to promote diversity, equity, and inclusion. - c.
-Establishing a Diversity, Equity, and Inclusion Advisory Council to advise the ADMA on DEI practices and developments. - 2.
-Recruitment Strategies In recruiting students, faculty and staff at SGUSOM, diversity, equity and inclusion should be a significant component and be reflected in recruitment strategies.
-These strategies may include: - a.
-Utilizing pipeline programs to recruit students to become physicians, focusing on specific target groups that will enhance SGUSOM's ability to meet its mission, including students from these groups historically underrepresented in medicine: - i.
+- Recruitment Strategies In recruiting students, faculty and staff at SGUSOM, diversity, equity and inclusion should be a significant component and be reflected in recruitment strategies.
+These strategies may include: - Utilizing pipeline programs to recruit students to become physicians, focusing on specific target groups that will enhance SGUSOM's ability to meet its mission, including students from these groups historically underrepresented in medicine: - i.
 Country of origin - ii.
-Female gender - b.
-Utilizing recruitment pathways to ensure a diverse pool of applicants for faculty and staff positions, with special consideration on recruiting the following groups: - i.
+Female gender - Utilizing recruitment pathways to ensure a diverse pool of applicants for faculty and staff positions, with special consideration on recruiting the following groups: - i.
 Country of origin - ii.
 Female gender - Assessing current recruitment efforts and developing an analysis so that DEI can be effectively integrated into recruiting students, faculty and staff. - d.
-Ensuring SGU's website reflects diversity, equity and inclusion in SGUSOM. - Education Inclusion in SGUSOM curriculum on diversity, equity, and inclusion issues, such as: - a.
-Cultural Competency - b.
-Social Determinants of Health/Health Inequities/ Population Health - c.
+Ensuring SGU's website reflects diversity, equity and inclusion in SGUSOM. - 3.
+Education Inclusion in SGUSOM curriculum on diversity, equity, and inclusion issues, such as: - a.
+Cultural Competency - Social Determinants of Health/Health Inequities/ Population Health - c.
 Effective Communication with Diverse Patients - 4.
 Retention of students, faculty, and staff The SGUSOM will utilize strategies to retain students, faculty, and staff in diversity categories designated in Section 2 through initiatives such as: - a.
-Student support services and advising that cater to the needs of a diverse student body - b.
-Training and development opportunities for faculty and staff - Awareness SGUSOM will ensure that applicants, students, faculty, and staff have exposure to its commitment to diversity, equity, and inclusion through statements and policies that will be widely distributed through appropriate channels. - Evaluation SGUSOM will track evaluation and assessment of its activities to promote diversity, equity, and inclusion through the development of goals, objectives, outcomes, and monitoring through a continuous quality improvement process.
+Student support services and advising that cater to the needs of a diverse student body - Training and development opportunities for faculty and staff - Awareness SGUSOM will ensure that applicants, students, faculty, and staff have exposure to its commitment to diversity, equity, and inclusion through statements and policies that will be widely distributed through appropriate channels. - Evaluation SGUSOM will track evaluation and assessment of its activities to promote diversity, equity, and inclusion through the development of goals, objectives, outcomes, and monitoring through a continuous quality improvement process.

-Appendix 19: SGU Non-Discrimination Policy
+Appendix 19: SGU Non-Discrimination Policy NONDISCRIMINATION POLICY

-NONDISCRIMINATION POLICY Version Number: I.0
+Version Number: I.0